-The City of Unley accepted all the recommendations and approved the retention of three elms on the central-eastern and far eastern end of the residential street.
+The City of Unley accepted all the recommendations and approved the retention of three elms on the central-eastern and far-eastern end of the residential street.

 The NPWA and the AW Act guide the manner in which wildlife is dealt with in South Australia.
-The NPWA was activated when the City of Unley became aware wildlife were using the elms and these animals were likely to be affected by the planned removal.
+The NPWA was activated when the City of Unley became aware wildlife was using the elms and these animals were likely to be affected by the planned removal.
 The AW Act is triggered when an animal is encountered and needs to be managed.
 South Australian legislation states “Possums must be released within 24 hours of capture (at sunset on the day of capture) and released on the same property within 50 metres of the capture site.”
-If release is not an option either because the animal is sick, injured or because the carrying capacity of the area cannot sustain the animal(s), it needs to be euthanased.
+If release is not an option either because the animal is sick, or injured or because the carrying capacity of the area cannot sustain the animal(s), it needs to be euthanased.
 It is illegal for a possum(s) to be released elsewhere.
 For the western end of the residential street, release was not possible and the two remaining elm stands were insufficient to support all the possums living along the street.

 The City of Unley also undertook pre-removal tree poisoning.
-This was not initially recommended within the plan, but was instigated by the council arborist to prevent the elms suckering.
+This was not initially recommended within the plan but was instigated by the council arborist to prevent the elms suckering.
 A potential benefit of this measure was that resident RTP moved to more favourable locations once the trees had died, but before they were removed.
 Poisoning trees targeted for removal will be recommended as an integral part of the process in future.

-The AbT were briefed within a matter of days of the permit approval.
+The AbT was briefed within a matter of days of the permit approval.
 The author had personal responsibility for the NPW Act permits, so undertook an initial practical session with the AbT to ensure they understood the animal handling procedures and could fulfil the permit conditions satisfactorily.
-During the initial session four possums were encountered (three live and one dead) and the recommended animal handling procedure proved effective.
+During the initial session, four possums were encountered (three live and one dead) and the recommended animal handling procedure proved effective.
 Having demonstrated their competence, the AbT were allowed to continue with independent removal.
-Daily updates were scheduled, so any issues could be addressed and trapped animals could be dealt with promptly.
+Daily updates were scheduled, so that any issues could be addressed and trapped animals could be dealt with promptly.

 The additional equipment required for handling the wildlife encountered during tree felling is modest.
-The storage bags were not used as the removed hollow tree section method easily accommodated each captured possum, however they provided a useful fall-back option.
+The storage bags were not used as the removed hollow tree section method easily accommodated each captured possum, however, they provided a useful fall-back option.
 The camera and torch were extensively used in determining the location of animals and the extent of associated hollows.
-Additionally, a borescope (optical device consisting of a flexible tube with objective lens on one end, a small screen on the other linked by an optical relay) could be used – it has the benefit of longer reach and being able to see around corners; however is of limited value for large or particularly deep hollows and was not used on this project.
+Additionally, a borescope (optical device consisting of a flexible tube with an objective lens on one end, and a small screen on the other linked by an optical relay) could be used – it has the benefit of longer reach and being able to see around corners; however, is of limited value for large or particularly deep hollows and was not used on this project.

 All possums caught in the central and eastern sections of the residential street were released into the retained elms.
-This included two RTP and five BTP; which exceeded the number of BTP approved for release under the permit, however subsequent discussions with a DEWNR representative confirmed this variance was acceptable given the scope of the project.
+This included two RTP and five BTP; which exceeded the number of BTP approved for release under the permit, however, subsequent discussions with a DEWNR representative confirmed this variance was acceptable given the scope of the project.
 Overall the arboreal survey provided a reasonable indication of the possums that would require management during the tree removal phase.

 Nesting birds were not encountered during the tree removal phase of the project.
-This was considered primarily to be as a result of the season in which the tree removal took place; by March most hollow nesting birds in urban Adelaide have completed their breeding for the year.
+This was considered primarily to be a result of the season in which the tree removal took place; by March most hollow nesting birds in urban Adelaide have completed their breeding for the year.
 While not considered in the original management plan, killing the elms also reduced the likelihood of small passerine bird species nesting and none were encountered during the tree removal process.
-Microbats are an important component of the urban tree fauna, however none were recorded at any stage of the project.
-Handling guidelines were also developed for birds and bats as part of the recommendations, however these remain untested.
+Microbats are an important component of the urban tree fauna, however, none were recorded at any stage of the project.
+Handling guidelines were also developed for birds and bats as part of the recommendations, however, these remain untested.

 If a tree is known to contain wildlife, then provisions of the NPW Act and the AW Act are triggered.
 Under South Australian legislation an individual must take steps to mitigate harm if they could reasonably expect to find an animal when felling a tree.
 Unfortunately, the word reasonable is open to interpretation.
-This study highlights the importance of protecting habitat structures used by wildlife, such as hollow bearing trees.
-The UK Wildlife and Countryside Act 1981 could be used as a model to develop new regulations or re-interpretexisting legislation regarding habitat structures.
+This study highlights the importance of protecting habitat structures used by wildlife, such as hollow-bearing trees.
+The UK Wildlife and Countryside Act 1981 could be used as a model to develop new regulations or re-interpret existing legislation regarding habitat structures.